Find out more about what steps you need to take to switch from AOBRD to ELD with this free ebook.

 AOBRDs and ELDs are alike in the fact that they both record a driver’s hours of service.

 The primary difference between ELDs and AOBRDs, however, is that ELDs track more information more accurately.
-For example, an ELD can identify information on a change in duty status, logging in and out, engine on and off, and system malfunctions.
+For example, an ELD can identify information on a driver’s change in duty status, logging in and out, location information, and ECM data such as engine power status, vehicle motion, and system malfunctions.

 AOBRDs and compliance issues